Chestnut45/theseus/README.md

 ## Audio

-The 'W_Audio' module allows very simple access to loading and playing audio files quickly.
+The `wolf::Audio` module allows very simple access to loading and playing audio files quickly.
 It's primarily designed for a "fire and forget" style of usage and can be used from anywhere in the program.

 ```C++
 // Play a sound effect at half volume in the left channel